bhimeshagrawal/opal-fetcher-mysql/README.md

 In order to solve the issue, you need to change the data source config entry URL to the format shown below:

 `mysql://<host>/<db>?user=<user>&password=<password>`

-Most of the times if you set variables in connection paramas, you will not face any of these url issues.

 ### 📖 About OPAL (Open Policy Administration Layer)